calvinsettachatgul/athena/node/readme.md

   *  fs.readdir(path, callback)#
 Asynchronous readdir(3).
 Reads the contents of a directory.
 The callback gets two arguments (err, files) where files is an array of the names of the files in the directory excluding '.' and '..'.

+###  Callbacks

+  *  Callbacks is the primary way that javascript and node behave asynchronously.
+By encapsulating behavior in functions and calling the functions simultaneously with another function call (nesting the functions in callbacks).
+Behaviors can happen in parallel.